Lowe's reports over 11% rise in quarterly same-store sales

-(Reuters) - Home improvement retailer Lowe’s Cos Inc (LOW.N) reported an 11.2% rise in quarterly same-store sales on Wednesday, as coronavirus lockdowns led people to spend more on tools and paint for home remodelling and repairs.
+May 20 (Reuters) - Home improvement retailer Lowe’s Cos Inc reported an 11.2% rise in quarterly same-store sales on Wednesday, as coronavirus lockdowns led people to spend more on tools and paint for home remodelling and repairs.

 The company’s net earnings rose to $1.34 billion, or $1.76 per share, in the first quarter ended May 1, from $1.05 billion, or $1.31 per share, a year earlier.